joshuacox/mkrsnapshot/README.md

 ```

 will setup your home folder as the location for the inventory file,
-and both the backups and snapshots directories, then simply edit the inventory file inside your home directory and  `make rsnapshot`
+and both the backups and snapshots directories, then simply edit the inventory file (or use `make new` ) inside your home directory and  `make rsnapshot`.

+Afterwards look inside of `~/backups` which contains backups.

+And `~/snapshots` which contains the snapshot hardlinks.

+#### WARNING
+due to the nature of [hardlinks](http://linuxgazette.net/105/pitcher.html) these two folders must be placed on the same filesystem.

 ### Inventory